 CLUB EVENTS, SHOWS and OTHER ACTIVITIES

-The BCGSD club hosts a number of events throughout the year which include a Specialty Show, a Spring Party and Egg Hunt, a Fun Match, a Summer Picnic In the Park, public outreach through our Meet The Breed booth at the Del Mar Fair, Halloween Costume Party, and Christmas Party.
-Most of our events are held at Ward Canyon Park, San Diego (corner of Adams Ave/Bonnie Court)
+The BCGSD club hosts a number of events throughout the year which include a Specialty Show, a Spring Party and Egg Hunt, a Summer Beach Picnic, public outreach through our Meet The Breed booth at the Del Mar Fair, Halloween Costume Party, and Christmas Party.
+Most of our events are held at parks in the city of La Mesa or at the homes of our members.

 Our calendar of events: